L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Auxiliary results and proofs

 \begin{lemma}[Irreducibility of $1$-chain] Let the assumptions in Section \ref{assumptions} hold.
-Further assume that the Lévy measure $\mu$ is such that $\mu (I) > 0$ for any open interval $I\subseteq (0,\infty)$.
-Then the $1$-skeleton chain $(X_n)_{n \in \NN}$ is irreducible with irreducibility measure $\lambda$, the Lebesgue measure. \end{lemma} \begin{proof} This can be proven in analogy to \cite[Lemma 3.6]{oechsler_levy_2024}.
+Further assume that the Lévy measure $\mu$ fulfills Condition 1. of Theorem \ref{sampling}.
+Then the $1$-skeleton chain $(X_n)_{n \in \NN}$ is irreducible with irreducibility measure $\lambda$, the Lebesgue measure. \end{lemma} \begin{proof} This can be proven in analogy to \cite[Lemma 3.6]{oechsler-levy-2024}.
 It essentially holds due to the property of the Lévy measure to be supported on every open interval. \end{proof}

 In practice, the speed of ergodicity is decisive, as discussed in the introduction.
 According to \cite[Thm.
-6.1]{meyn_stability_1993-1}, the following strengthened condition on the pointwise generator implies exponential $h$-ergodicity of the solution of \eqref{levy langevin diffusion} to the invariant measure, given that Condition \ref{exp recurrence condition} holds and for the Markov process all compact sets are petite for some skeleton chain.
+6.1]{meyn-stability-1993-1}, the following strengthened condition on the pointwise generator implies exponential $h$-ergodicity of the solution of \eqref{levy langevin diffusion} to the invariant measure, given that all compact sets are petite for some skeleton chain of the Markov process.

 \begin{condition}[Exponential ergodicity] There exist constants $c>0,d<\infty$, and a norm-like function $h$ such that

 \end{condition}